 Through your courses in the Sixth Form you will take increasing responsibility for your own learning.
-You will be supported in all you do by a great team led by the Head of of Sixth Form together with your personal mentor and your subject teachers.
+You will be supported in all you do by a great team led by your Head of Achievement together with your personal mentor and your subject teachers.
 Care and guidance underpin challenging, inspirational and engaging learning and teaching.
-Our students go to the best Universities and there is a comprehensive support package to prepare you for interviews and selection testing either for the world of work, apprenticeships or university.
+Our students go to the best universities and there is a comprehensive support package to prepare you for interviews and selection testing either for the world of work, apprenticeships or university.
 The superb guidance ensures that all leave Highdown School Sixth Form well placed for the world beyond.

 Highdown School Sixth Form is large enough to offer an extensive range of vocational and more traditionally academic courses.
 We ensure that there is good progression from our pre-16 curriculum.
 Level 2 courses in the Sixth Form support students who may need to gain qualifications in Mathematics or English as well as BTECs.
-These courses then progress to Level 3 for the majority of students who are successful on this route.
+These courses then progress to Level 3 for the students who are successful on this route.